Red Kuri Curry Soup

 Red Kuri Curry Soup has a nice ring to it right??
-Four basic ingredients all centered on that squash and with 3 super delicious toppings.
-Plant-based, no dairy, vegan, paleo, gluten-free (depending on the bread used of course), whatever your needs are… and takes just 10 or so minutes!
+Four basic ingredients all centered on kuri squash, finished with 3 delicious toppings.
+Plant-based, no dairy, vegan, paleo, gluten-free (depending on the bread used of course), whatever your needs are… and ready in about 10 minutes.

 Second, the kale.
-Roughly chop the kale and saute for only about a minute in some coconut oil and salt.
+Roughly chopped and sauted for only about a minute in some coconut oil and salt.
 Perfect.
-Seriously, I could eat a huge bowl of just this stuff…

 What to remember when not using measurements for this recipe: